gshipley/summitlab14/Chapters/09-Using_Cartridges.md

 ##**Managing cartridges**

 OpenShift Enterprise provides the ability to embed multiple cartridges in an application.
 For instance, even though we are using MySQL for our *firstphp* application, we could also embed the cron cartridge as well.
-It may be useful to stop, restart, or even check the status of a cartridge.
+It may be useful to stop, restart, or check the status of a cartridge.
 To check the status of our MySQL database, use the following command:

-	$ rhc cartridge-status mysql -a firstphp
+	rhc cartridge-status mysql -a firstphp

 To stop the cartridge, enter the following command:

-	$ rhc cartridge-stop mysql -a firstphp
+	rhc cartridge-stop mysql -a firstphp

 Verify that the MySQL database has been stopped by either checking the status again or viewing the following URL in your browser: